mohitpai/journey-optimizer.en/help/using/building-journeys/condition-activity.md

 Use this condition type to set a maximum number of profiles for a journey path.
 When this limit is reached, the entering profiles take an alternate path.

 You can use this condition type to ramp up the volume of your deliveries.
-Learn more with this [use case](ramp-up-deliveries-uc.md).
+See this [use case](ramp-up-deliveries-uc.md).

 The default cap is 1000.
 You can set an integer value from 1 to 20,000.